flint-bot/flint/README.md

 ## Bot Methods

 ### bot.say(message *, callback(error, messageObj)* );
-Send text or file attachments to room.
+Send text and/or file attachments to room.
 * `message` : either a string, a string plus variables, or an object
 * `callback` : *optional callback*